-After the bolt is removed, use the maintenance handle to rotate the ratchet assembly's roller onto the closing prop (see Charging Using The Maintenance Handle, section 5.4).
+After the bolt is removed, use the maintenance handle to rotate the ratchet assembly roller onto the closing prop (see Charging Using The Maintenance Handle, section 5.4).
 At this point, the closing prop must be removed by either pushing the CLOSE button on Manual breakers, or pushing the closing solenoid armature on electric breakers (see Fig. 13).
 When the closing prop is removed, continue turning the camshaft.
-The contacts and mechanism is in its fully closed position, the cam will support the cam roller (refer to Fig. 10 & section 5.3) and the contacts will develop maximum depression.
+When the contacts and mechanism are in the fully closed position, the cam will support the cam roller (refer to Fig. 10 & section 5.3) and the contacts will develop maximum depression.